Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 Press Photos

-In this site we provide some of the panels and some of the used photos of the exhibition for media coverage.
-These pictures are free to use as far as they are used in the context of media coverage on the projekt „The Third World in World War II“.
+On this site, we have provided some of the panels and some of the photos used in the exhibition for media coverage.
+These pictures are free to use if intended for media coverage of the project „The Third World in World War II“.

-To get the high resolution pictures please right click at a picture and chose „save target as…“ (or similar)
+To receive the high resolution pictures, please right-click on a picture and choose „save target as…“ (or similar).

 Weiterlesen